Advertisement / Annons:

 After searching on internet about the problem I found this excellent site:

 Check his site and follow his instructions, below I have make some notes how I did it and what software I used.

 Sending G-codes to set the P.I.D. parameters:

 Nothing is easy, sending G-code, something I can do with the software Cura that I already have installed.
 But Cura doesn't display what it receive from the 3D-printer, strange.
+Note: You must have your computer connected to the 3D-Printer through the USB cable and setup correctly.
 Once again out on internet and search for something easy to install that can do this, I found this one: